linhang-h/Neural-Networks-with-Math/posts/post2.md

++++
+title = "Diffusion Models and Ornstein-Uhlenbeck Processes"

+excerpt = "Exploring diffusion models with a closer look at the underlying random processes"

+image = "/assets/images/diffusion.webp"
++++

 # Diffusion Models and Ornstein-Uhlenbeck Processes

 In this post, we will give a brief introduction to diffusion models and talk about their connections to Ornstein-Uhlenbeck processes.